rrojan/enforcer/README.md

 Enforcer simplifies the tedious validation process in Go applications.

-Forget messy validation code, enforcer is here to enforce your will with a few Go tags and maps!
+Forget messy boilerplate-ridden validation code, enforcer is here to enforce your will with a few Go tags and maps!

 ---